Vidit-Ostwal/Vidit-Ostwal/README.md

 # Recent GitHub Activity for Vidit-Ostwal

 ## 💬 Recent Comments
+- [Commented](https://github.com/crewAIInc/crewAI/issues/2097#issuecomment-2651667767) in [crewAIInc/crewAI] on 2025-02-11.
+  > *AI Summary: @Vidit-Ostwal has suggested exploring incorporating a crew within a tool.
+The tool would have the capability to initiate a crew, which would be managed by a parent crew.
+Additionally, some parent agents would be included.*
+- [Commented](https://github.com/crewAIInc/crewAI/issues/2095#issuecomment-2651664099) in [crewAIInc/crewAI] on 2025-02-11.
+  > *AI Summary: @Vidit-Ostwal has suggested providing more control to users by allowing them to manage pre-computed templates or generalized managers rather than relying solely on default configurations.
+This would enable users to customize and adapt the templates to their specific needs, resulting in greater flexibility and control over the generated content.*
+- [Commented](https://github.com/crewAIInc/crewAI/issues/2092#issuecomment-2651660502) in [crewAIInc/crewAI] on 2025-02-11.
+  > *AI Summary: @Vidit-Ostwal has suggested that `human_input` is used after the task to ask for feedback on the generated response.
+Incorporating additional context during agent input may not be ideal.
+It is recommended to provide all necessary input during `crew.kickoff()` instead.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2095#issuecomment-2650913664) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal suggests adding context to the manager LLM, including information about the agents and tools it can use.
-However, they express concern that adding a "manager_note" specifically for the manager LLM may not be ideal since it is internally treated as just another agent.
-They propose an alternative solution, where*
+  > *AI Summary: @Vidit-Ostwal has suggested including context and information about the agents or tools that the manager LLM can use.
+However, they have raised a concern that adding a "manager_note" specifically for the manager LLM might not be ideal, since it is essentially just another agent internally.
+An alternative suggestion is to*
 - [Commented](https://github.com/langfuse/langfuse/issues/5432#issuecomment-2648935567) in [langfuse/langfuse] on 2025-02-10.
-  > *AI Summary: @Vidit-Ostwal has suggested that he had to change the port of his Docker image.
-He changed the ClickHouse port from 9000 to 9005, and this change fixed the issue he was facing.*
+  > *AI Summary: @Vidit-Ostwal has suggested that changing the Docker port resolved the issue.
+They had mistakenly set the ClickHouse port to 9000 but changing it to 9005 fixed the problem.
+They expressed gratitude to @Steffen911 for their assistance.*
 - [Commented](https://github.com/langfuse/langfuse/issues/5432#issuecomment-2648363009) in [langfuse/langfuse] on 2025-02-10.
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue stems from port 9000 being occupied by a security process that cannot be terminated.
-This prevents the user from running their program on port 9000.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue may arise due to a security process running on port 9000, preventing the application from functioning on that port.
+As a result, it is not possible to terminate the process and continue with the application's execution.*
 - [Commented](https://github.com/langfuse/langfuse/issues/5432#issuecomment-2648098489) in [langfuse/langfuse] on 2025-02-10.
-  > *AI Summary: @Vidit-Ostwal has suggested providing the attached logs for further investigation into the issue of applying ClickHouse migrations.*
+  > *AI Summary: @Vidit-Ostwal has suggested that logs from a series of container startup processes are included in the comment.
+These logs show successful startup of the Redis and PostgreSQL containers.
+However, there are multiple failed attempts at starting the Langfuse container due to the database being unavailable.*
 - [Commented](https://github.com/langfuse/langfuse/issues/5432#issuecomment-2648019685) in [langfuse/langfuse] on 2025-02-10.
-  > *AI Summary: @Vidit-Ostwal has suggested updating the `docker-compose.yml` configuration to use different ports for ClickHouse (now 9009) and Minio (now 9010).
-They have confirmed making these changes in their local setup but continue to experience the same issue.
-They have provided an updated version of their `docker-compose.yml` file for review, suggesting that*
+  > *AI Summary: @Vidit-Ostwal has suggested to update the `docker-compose.yml` file to include updated ports for ClickHouse and Minio.
+The updated external port for ClickHouse is 9009, and the updated external port for Minio is 9010.
+They also noticed that the issue could be originating from an internal file, but they have not*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2067#issuecomment-2646579129) in [crewAIInc/crewAI] on 2025-02-09.
-  > *AI Summary: @Vidit-Ostwal has suggested a change where a `LLM` class instance can now be passed to run the evaluations.
-This has been addressed in a pull request.*
+  > *AI Summary: @Vidit-Ostwal has suggested a code change via a pull request that enables passing an instance of the `LLM` class to execute evaluations.
+This modification addresses an existing issue.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2046#issuecomment-2646469809) in [crewAIInc/crewAI] on 2025-02-09.
-  > *AI Summary: @Vidit-Ostwal has suggested that the problem may be due to `\n` being passed.
-They recommend replacing it with a comma or using triple `"""` instead of single `""` for the string.
-They have advised trying out this suggestion to resolve the issue.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the error may be caused by the `\n` character passed in the code.
+As a solution, they proposed replacing it with a comma.
+Additionally, they suggested using triple double quotes `"""` instead of single double quotes `""` when passing multiple names, like this: `"""Dr. Mihir Shah*
-- [Commented](https://github.com/crewAIInc/crewAI/issues/2014#issuecomment-2646308001) in [crewAIInc/crewAI] on 2025-02-09.
-  > *AI Summary: @Vidit-Ostwal has suggested revisiting the comment as they were initially unable to grasp the intent.
-However, they resolved the issue by setting the `CREWAI_STORAGE_DIR` environment variable.
-This resulted in the successful creation of the crew instance and memories within the specified directory, as defined in the `.env` file.*
-- [Commented](https://github.com/crewAIInc/crewAI/issues/2046#issuecomment-2646302061) in [crewAIInc/crewAI] on 2025-02-09.
-  > *AI Summary: @Vidit-Ostwal has suggested that there might be an error in how the argument is being passed to the tool.
-They have requested to share the complete code to investigate the issue further.*
-- [Commented](https://github.com/crewAIInc/crewAI/issues/2054#issuecomment-2646300138) in [crewAIInc/crewAI] on 2025-02-09.
-  > *AI Summary: @Vidit-Ostwal has suggested that the complete code be shared in the current location to provide context and facilitate easier comprehension for other readers.*

 ## 🐛 Issues Raised
+- Raised an [issue](https://github.com/BerriAI/litellm/issues/8467) in [BerriAI/litellm]: [Bug]: Support to Google AI Studio (2025-02-11).
+  > *AI Summary: @Vidit-Ostwal has suggested revising the code to include contents in the GenerateContentRequest.
+The error occurred due to the absence of the contents parameter.
+No ML Ops Team is involved, and the LiteLLM version being used is 1.60.2.*
 - Raised an [issue](https://github.com/langfuse/langfuse/issues/5432) in [langfuse/langfuse]: bug: Running Langfuse Locally Dcoker (2025-02-08).
-  > *AI Summary: @Vidit-Ostwal has suggested investigating a bug encountered while setting up Langfuse via Docker, where port 9000 is already in use by another process. @Vidit-Ostwal believes that port 9000 is referenced internally elsewhere, beyond the code provided in the comment.
-They request assistance in identifying all necessary port changes to resolve*
+  > *AI Summary: @Vidit-Ostwal has suggested investigating an installation issue with Langfuse using Docker Compose.
+The problem arises from port 9000 being occupied by another process, causing conflicts with ClickHouse and Minio.
+Despite attempts to change the port, internal references to port 9000 persist. @Vidit-Ostwal seeks assistance in identifying all necessary port changes*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2030) in [crewAIInc/crewAI]: Documentation Error in memory docs (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested that in the provided sample code examples, the embedder takes the input of `model` instead of `model_name`.
-This discrepancy should be corrected across the related documentation pages.
-The expected behavior is for the `model_name` parameter to be used instead of `model`.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the input parameter in the CrewAI docs for the `embedder` should be `model_name` instead of `model`.
+This issue is present in examples for different embedding providers, including Azure OpenAI, Google AI, Vertex AI, and Cohere.*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/1984) in [crewAIInc/crewAI]: output_log_file should also suppport JSON format.
 (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested changing the file format of `output_log_file` to JSON.
-They believe it will enhance parsability and support further analysis.
-This feature request also partially addresses issue #1970. @Vidit-Ostwal is willing to contribute a pull request to implement this change.*
+  > *AI Summary: @Vidit-Ostwal has suggested adding a JSON format option to the output_log_file for better parsability and further analysis.
+This would partially address issue #1970. @Vidit-Ostwal is willing to contribute a pull request.*
 - Raised an [issue](https://github.com/browser-use/browser-use/issues/407) in [browser-use/browser-use]: Use of use_vision while defining agent (2025-01-26).
-  > *AI Summary: @Vidit-Ostwal has suggested reviewing the use of `use_vision set = True` when defining an agent.
-They inquire about the role of the multimodal LLM in processing screenshots when using this setting.
-Specifically, they ask if the entire screenshot is still parsed through the LLM or if some elements are scraped*
+  > *AI Summary: @Vidit-Ostwal has suggested reviewing the purpose and functionality of `use_vision set = True` when defining an agent.
+They want to know if the screenshot is processed by the multimodal LLM for parsing or if it still relies on scraping elements.
+Additionally, they have found that the primary difference when using*

 ## 🚀 Pull Requests
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2071) in [crewAIInc/crewAI]: Added functionality to have any llm run test functionality (2025-02-09).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue highlighted in #2067.
-The suggested fix addresses the reported problem effectively, resolving the issue.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue raised in #2067.
+However, no specific details about the fix are provided in the comment.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2047) in [crewAIInc/crewAI]: Added reset memories function inside crew class (2025-02-06).
-  > *AI Summary: @Vidit-Ostwal has suggested resolving the reset memories issue mentioned in #2023.
-They also propose removing the CLI command for memory reset and updating the relevant documentation.
-The suggested solution depends on whether it aligns with the project's goals. @Vidit-Ostwal can implement these changes if the solution receives approval.*
+  > *AI Summary: @Vidit-Ostwal suggests a solution that resolves the reset memory issue reported in #2023.
+To implement this fix, @Vidit-Ostwal proposes removing the CLI command for memory reset and updating the documentation accordingly.
+However, implementation is contingent on approval of the proposed solution.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2031) in [crewAIInc/crewAI]: Fixed the memory documentation (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested that this commit fixes the documentation issue identified in issue #2030.
-Unfortunately, the details of the documentation issue or the specific changes made to address it are not provided in this comment.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the documentation issue reported in #2030.
+The proposed changes address the specific concerns raised in that issue and provide clearer and more accurate information to users.
+By implementing these suggestions, the documentation will be improved, enhancing the user experience and reducing potential confusion.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/1985) in [crewAIInc/crewAI]: Added functionality to have json format as well for the logs (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested adding support to save logs as a JSON file.
-Users can now set output_log_file to True or provide a file name and enable save_as_json by setting it to True.
-The generated .json file will contain an array of JSON events, allowing users to easily parse and work*
+  > *AI Summary: @Vidit-Ostwal has suggested adding support to save logs in JSON format.
+Users can now set `output_log_file` to `True` or provide a file name and set `save_as_json` to `True` to enable this feature.
+The generated JSON file includes an array of JSON events, simplifying parsing and handling.*
 - Opened a [PR](https://github.com/explodinggradients/ragas/pull/1880) in [explodinggradients/ragas]: Changed the parse_run_traces to include last 4 letters of run_id (2025-01-25).
-  > *AI Summary: @Vidit-Ostwal has suggested changing the `parse_run_traces` function to include the last 4 letters of the `run_id` of the trace.
-This modification creates a unique key for every call, ensuring that each call has a distinct identifier.*
+  > *AI Summary: @Vidit-Ostwal has suggested modifying the `parse_run_traces` function to incorporate the final four characters of each trace's `run_id`.
+This alteration generates a unique identifier for each function call.*

 ## ⭐ Starred Repositories
 - Starred [sentient-engineering/sentient](https://github.com/sentient-engineering/sentient) on 2025-02-08.